 Toronto is now among the richest cities in the whole world as a result of the tremendous rise in the city’s real estate market.
 Toronto, like other major cities such as New York, Hong Kong, and Singapore, has seen a rise in house sales and rental prices in recent years, putting it in direct rivalry with these other major global hubs.

-Toronto’s richest neighborhoods in 2022 are Bridle Path-Sunnybrook-York Mills, Forest Hill South, Rosedale-Moore Park, Casa Loma, St. Andrew-Winfield, and Yonge-St. Clair, Annex, Lawrence Park South, Forest Hill, and Yorkville.
+Toronto’s richest neighborhoods are Bridle Path-Sunnybrook-York Mills, Forest Hill South, Rosedale-Moore Park, Casa Loma, St. Andrew-Winfield, and Yonge-St. Clair, Annex, Lawrence Park South, Forest Hill, and Yorkville.

 Top 10 Richest Neighborhoods In Toronto